ionathanch/ionathanch.github.io/_posts/2021-05-19-latex-in-jekyll.md

 {% endif %}{% endraw %}
 ```

-This uses jsDelivr as the CDN to deliver the styles and scripts, and it uses KaTeX's [auto-render extension](https://katex.org/docs/autorender.html) to render everything within the specified delimiters. `display: true` is equivalent to a `displaymath` environment, while `display: false` is equivalent to an inline `math` environment.
+This uses jsDelivr as the CDN to deliver the styles and scripts; replace `latest` in the URLs if you want to stick to a specific version.
+It uses KaTeX's [auto-render extension](https://katex.org/docs/autorender.html) to render everything within the specified delimiters. `display: true` is equivalent to a `displaymath` environment, while `display: false` is equivalent to an inline `math` environment.
 Their documentation has a few more options you can set, like which tags and classes to ignore during processing.

 To use LaTeX in a post, add `katex: true` to the front matter, and write your LaTeX within the specified delimiters.
 For instance, the body of the following: